Bachelors of Health Care Administration in Vermont

 Once you have received an acceptance letter for a health administration program, you may wish to start looking into health scholarships in Vermont.
 Central Vermont Medical Center is one of many local employers with scholarship funds for health care students.
 Through the Vermont Department of Health, you can apply for Rural Health and Primary Care Program scholarships.

 Careers in Health Services Administration in Vermont

 You may enjoy a number of benefits as a result of working as a healthcare administrator in Vermont, including a solid job outlook and strong earning potential.
-O*Net reports that the average salary for a Vermont medical manager is $81,100 per year.
-They expect job openings for medical managers to increase by 21 percent through 2022 (O*Net, 2012).
+The average salary for a Vermont medical manager is $110,640 per year.
+Job openings for medical managers are projected to increase by 12 percent between 2018 and 2028.